dalmo1991/superflexPy/doc/popular_models.rst

 Now that all elements are implemented, we can put them together to build the model structure.
 For details refer to :ref:`demo`.

-First, we initialize all the elements.
+First, we initialize all elements.

 .. literalinclude:: popular_models_code.py
    :language: python